bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module5_lab/genemania_lab.md

 To start this exercise, you need to download the “30_prostate_cancer_genes.txt” file from the course wiki and save it on your computer.

 For this exercise, you are working with a list of 30 prostate cancer genes.
 This list can be downloaded after the workshop from the cBioPortal website (http://www.cbioportal.org/) under the download section, user defined list.
 The cBioPortal for Cancer Genomics stores genomic data from large scale, integrated cancer genomic data sets.
 During this exercise, you will explore the types of networks that have been used to create the GeneMANIA network from the prostate cancer gene list and you will see how changing input parameters can affect the results.
 The last step of the exercise consists of uploading a custom network which is a list of genes that are positively correlated with CYP11B1 in mRNA expression data of 94 prostate cancer samples (http://www.cbioportal.org/) .

 **Skills**: GeneMANIA search using a gene list; Navigating Search Results; Exploring  Networks and advanced options; Uploading a custom network.

-### Steps
+### STEPS

 1. Go to GeneMANIA’s homepage at <http://www.genemania.org/>